Supermagnum/supermorse-app/README.md

 - At least 4GB of free disk space

 **What the Linux Script Does:**
-1. Installs system dependencies (build tools, Qt libraries, PostgreSQL, etc.)
+1. Installs system dependencies (build tools, Qt libraries, MariaDB, etc.)
-2. Sets up PostgreSQL for user data storage
+2. Sets up MariaDB for user data storage
 3. Builds the Electron application
 4. Clones and builds the modified Mumble server
 5. Configures the Mumble server with HF band channels